bueler/glacier-fe-estimate/paper/README.md

 # glacier-fe-estimate/paper

-Submitted 19 September to SIAM Journal on Applied Mathematics.
-The cover letter source is my private `UAFletter` repo.
+Submitted earlier to SIAM Journal on Applied Mathematics and M2AN.
+Currently submitted to SIAM Journal on Numerical Analysis.

+Old cover letter source is my private `UAFletter` repo.